Agrimatics/activemodel-datastore/README.md

 Within the parent model `valid?` will validate the parent and associated children and `nested_models` will return the child objects.
-If the nested form submitted params contained a truthy `_destroy` key, the appropriate nested_models will have `marked_for_destruction` set to True.
+If the nested form submitted params contained a truthy `_destroy` key, the appropriate nested models will have `marked_for_destruction` set to `true`.

 ## <a name="gotchas"></a>Datastore Gotchas
 #### Ordering of query results is undefined when no sort order is specified.
 When a query does not specify a sort order, the results are returned in the order they are retrieved.
-As Cloud Datastore implementation evolves (or if a project's indexes change), this order may change.
+As the Datastore implementation evolves (or if a project's indexes change), this order may change.
 Therefore, if your application requires its query results in a particular order, be sure to specify that sort order explicitly in the query.